BartOtten/phoenix_localized_routes/README.md

 > [!WARNING]
 > This lib is deprecated.
-It is succeeded by the more powerful and versatile
+It is succeeded by the most powerful and versatile
 > Phoenix Router lib [Routex](https://github.com/BartOtten/routex/)
+>
+> Routex ships with all features Phoenix Localized Routes offered and many more.
+> Such as internationalization (i18n), localization (l10n), multilingual routes,
+> alternative routes generation and superb Verified Routes support.

 # Phoenix Localized Routes